matomatical/8bIT-Project/README.md

 We're building a cooperative platformer game for Android 4.1, using Unity 5.
 The game's working title is 'co-operace' (a portmanteau of 'co-operation' and 'race').
 You can read more about it by checking out the Requirements doc and Design doc over on our [shared Google Drive](https://drive.google.com/drive/u/2/folders/0B-X6kHzx5k4TRGJ2dXlnTGR2aFU).

 The repo also includes our homemade leaders boards server (under `Server/`).
 It has its own build and test instructions, included later in this README.
+The leaderboards server is built in Java.

 ## How do I get set up? ##